Goodwife Knapp

 Goodwife Knapp (c.
-1605–1653) was a woman hanged for witchcraft in 1653 in the Connecticut Colony.
-One of eleven executed witch hunt victims in the colony, Knapp was notable for never confessing to being a witch and for not naming any other witches during her trial.
+1605 – 1653) was a woman hanged for witchcraft in 1653 in the Connecticut Colony.
+One of eleven executed witch hunt victims in the colony, Knapp was notable for never confessing to being a witch and for not naming any other women during her trial.

 Biography

 Not much is known about Knapp's life, including her name.
 She was married to Roger Knapp, who had settled in New Haven before 1638 and later moved to Fairfield.
 The Knapps had three children – Jonathan, Josiah and Lydia.

 Knapp was variously described as a "woman of good repute" and a "just and high-minded old lady"; conversely, she was also described in some sources as a "simple-minded woman" who was regarded to with "contempt" by townspeople in Fairfield.